Have a question? We might have already answered it below:

 You are entitled to a minimum of 5.6 weeks paid holiday each year (equal to 28 days including Bank Holidays), although you may be offered more than this in your contract of employment.
 You must take holidays when convenient with your employer; there is no absolute right to take the holiday times of your choosing.
 You cannot decide to take payment in lieu of holiday unless your employment has terminated, in which case you are entitled to any accrued but untaken holiday for that year.
 Your employer may stipulate that your remaining annual leave is to be taken during your notice period, assuming you are working this or on garden leave.
 Part-time workers are also entitled to a minimum of 5.6 weeks of paid holiday each year, calculated on a pro-rata basis depending on how much you work.
 For example, if you work 3 days a week, your leave is calculated by multiplying 3 by 5.6, which works out to 16.8 days of annual paid leave.
-If you need advice on any employment issues, whether as an employee or an employer, contact us for a FREE initial consultation on 01425 275555 or FREEPHONE 0800 083 2755 or email firstname.lastname@example.org.
-We are specialists in Employment Law and are accredited members of the Employment Lawyers Association.
+If you need advice on any employment issues, whether as an employee or an employer, contact us for an initial consultation on 01425 275555 or FREEPHONE 0800 083 2755 or email firstname.lastname@example.org.
+We are specialists in Employment Law and are accredited members of the Employment Lawyers Association

 Men and women doing equal work and work rated as of equal value are entitled to equal pay, including bonuses.
 A woman is employed on ‘like work’ with a man if her work is of the same or a broadly similar nature, and it is for the employer to show that there is a genuine reason for any difference in pay which is not based on the sex of an individual.
 You are also entitled to know how your pay is calculated.
 For example, if there is a bonus system, everyone should know how those bonuses can be earned.
 If you cannot resolve the issues informally, you should lodge a formal grievance in the first instance, clearly setting out your claim.
 You will need to choose a “comparator” (i.e. someone of the opposite sex) with whom you want to claim equal pay.
 Your comparator must be employed either by your employer or by an associated employer (for example, a parent company) at the same establishment or workplace but not necessarily the same location.
 Your employer will then investigate your grievance and call a meeting to discuss the issues and then decide whether or not it is upheld.
 If the informal or grievance route does not resolve matters, you can bring a claim based on direct discrimination under the Equality Act 2010.
 Such a claim usually needs to be made within 3 months of the last act of discrimination that is complained about.
 You can also lodge an Equal Pay claim in an employment tribunal under the Equality Act, and such a claim can be made while you are still working or at any time up to six months after leaving employment.
 Recent case law has held that if the time limit has passed for bringing a claim in the employment tribunal, you can bring an action through the courts as there is a much longer limitation period (6 years) in which to do so.
 If you are considering taking action, you should keep copies of all relevant communications with your employer, including notes of meetings and emails.
 This could be powerful evidence in your favour should you need to rely on the same in your claim.
 As always, it is best to obtain legal advice before pursuing your claim.
-We offer a FREE initial consultation to discuss your claim.
+We offer an initial consultation to discuss your claim.
 Contact us on 01425 275555 or FREEPHONE 0800 083 2755 or email email@example.com.
 We are specialists in Employment Law and are accredited members of the Employment Lawyers Association.

 A contract of employment does not need to be in writing.
 It can be verbal or written.
 However, an employee is entitled at the very least to a “written statement of particulars” of the terms of employment after being employed for 2 months, assuming there is no contract of employment.
 The written statement of particulars is not a contract as such, but what it needs to set out includes the following: –